What is a Hawaii Quitclaim Deed?

 A Hawaii (HI) quitclaim deed allows a property’s owner (grantor) to quickly transfer ownership of a property to another party (grantee), without any sort of guarantee of ownership or title discovery process.
 This is a type of deed transfer often used to move property between family members or other trusted parties.

-A quitclaim deed in Hawaii is different from a warranty deed.
+A quitclaim deed is different from a warranty deed.
 The Hawaii quitclaim deed does not guarantee the title or ownership.
 A warranty deed does provide this type of guarantee.
 Sometimes people will mistakenly call the quitclaim deed a “Hawaii quit claim deed,” “Hawaii quick claim deed,” or “Hawaii quit claims deed,” but all of these are the same type of deed with no guarantee.

 Download a Hawaii Quitclaim Deed